k3dr1/random-mosaic/README.md

 Generates a random mosaic to approximate an image.
-The longer it runs, the more similar the mosaic will be to the original image.
+More iterations result in a mosaic that fits the image better.
+You can also choose the sizes of the rectangles used to approximate images, will probably add other shapes as well.

 Examples: